-Note: In view of the current situation, this colloquium will be postponed to spring 2021.
-Further information will follow as soon as possible.
+Note: In view of the current situation, this colloquium has been postponed to spring 2022 (28 - 31 March 2022).
+Further information will follow shortly.

 Separation control in high-speed flows – mechanisms, methods, and application